 - Performing tasks repetitively

-Environmental Health and Safety can assist you in evaluating your work station or work tasks for ergonomic stressors, and make recommendations to reduce your risk.
-There are a limited number of appointments available to evaluate computer workstations for USC employees with our Occupational Medicine physician, Gary Ewing, MD.
+Environmental Health and Safety can assist you in evaluating your work station or work tasks for ergonomic stressors and make recommendations to reduce your risk.
+There are a limited number of appointments available to evaluate computer workstations for university employees with our Occupational Medicine physician, Gary Ewing, MD.

 The employee requesting an evaluation is referred to the OSHA website to address computer workstation ergonomic principles and access helpful hints.